ISU-MolPhyl/EEOB563/computer_labs/lab3/lab3.md

 ## Part2: FastME
 `FastME` is a newer program from [Olivier Gascuel](http://www.lirmm.fr/~gascuel/) group whose main task is to estimate phylogenies using distance methods from nucleotide or amino acid multiple sequences alignments (MSA).

 The main strengths of FastME lies the availability of several distance algorithms and optimization principles for tree estimation coupled with various options to search the space of phylogenetic tree topologies (NNIs, SPRs).
 It also provides a parallelized implementation of the non-parametric bootstrap method to evaluate branch supports.

 FastME is installed as a module on HPC-class and can be loaded with `module load fastme`.
+> - What version of FastME did you load?
+> - Make sure you have loaded the most recent version.

 You can use it with PHYLIP-like interface or with the command line options.
 [Online version](http://www.atgc-montpellier.fr/fastme/) is also available (but you should avoid it to practice your command line skills).

 ### Exercise: